chriskoro/cs50x/README.md

 # cs50x
-Problem Sets and Final Project for Harvard's CS50x, 2017
+Problem Sets (and Final Project?) for Harvard's CS50x, 2017

 All courses are following the project-based OSSU path, this course being the first.
 (Then next will be 02 - [Next course name], etc.)